 You may need to provide additional paperwork when starting a business in Germany and must be present for the notary appointment.
 If that is not possible for foreign investors, you can look into legalization options.
 There may also be some difficulties registering for a business bank account as a non-EU national.

 Ok, that sounded rather depressing.
 But the truth is, Germany wants foreign investors and companies if they’ll bring new jobs and money into the country.
 Look into the incentive programs and migrant entrepreneurship assistance.
-Also, you can set up a virtual office office through a lawyer if you prefer working remotely but want to have a nice business address – separate article to follow!
+Also, you can set up a virtual office office through a lawyer if you prefer working remotely but want to have a nice business address.
+Separate article about virtual office in Berlin this way.

 Well, you’ve made it this far.
 Congratulations!
 You’re definitely hartnäckig, a great German word for stubborn.
 Oh, and you’re brave.
 How do I know that?
 Well you’re taking a risk by starting a business in Germany and being your own boss.
 But you don’t have to take on TOO many risks if you sign up for a few key insurances.